apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 These enums conform to `ProtobufOneofEnum`.
 Every case has an associated value corresponding to the declared field.

-The message will have a read/write property named after the enum which contains the enum value; this property has an optional type and will be `nil` if no oneof field is set.
+The message has a read/write property named after the enum which contains the enum value; this property has an optional type and is `nil` if no oneof field is set.

-It also will contain a separate read/write computed property for each member field of the enum.
+It also contains a separate read/write computed property for each member field of the enum.

 Here is a simple example of a message with a `oneof` structure: